Rashmika-Dineth/Linux/Assignment 4/README.md

 ## Content

     - Introduction to Markdown
     - Markdown syntax basics
     - Introduction to Linux
     - Basic commands

+### Markdown examples

+    - **This is a Bold text**